mrzool/s-town/source/05-episode5.md

 Rita: And the nurses were saying, "Who is this guy?
 What connection is he to her?
 Is he her adopted son?"
 He told him he was her adopted son!
 And so I go back in there and you know I said, "Mary Grace, now I'm here to see if, is there anything that I can do to you know, help you or whatever."
 And Tyler is like, "Well I'm gonna get, you know, I'm gonna get Mama home and, oh me and Mama sit out on the porch and we talk about old times, and Mama I'm gonna get you some new shoes, and Mama my kids are gonna pick you fresh flowers every day, and…" I walked out and I told Charley, I said, "Charley, if I hear him call her Mama one more time I'm gonna go ballistic."

-B: Before you move on, can I tell you, the way you're describing Tyler, at the hospital as putting on a show for you guys, that's how he describes you at the hospital, as putting on a show, (Rita laughs) saying that you guys were crying over Mary Grace, and were like all boo hoo hoo or so…
+B: Before you move on, can I tell you, the way you're describing Tyler, at the hospital as putting on a show for you guys, that's how he describes you at the hospital, as putting on a show, (Rita laughs) saying that you guys were crying over Mary Grace, and were like all boo-hoo-hoo or so…

 Rita: No!
 No!
 I went in and I did say Mary Grace I am so sorry, I'm not saying I wasn't crying, I probably did cry, I mean my god, I knew John Brooks.
 It wasn't like he was a stranger.
 He's family.
 But I wasn't (theatrically) "Oh Mary Grace!
 I'm so sorry!"
 You know.